 - Cements the seriousness of intent to form and operate the business

-- Attracts investors by signaling the founder and his/her partners are methodical, organized, and honest about the internal structure of the business
+- Attracts investors by signaling the founder and their partners are methodical, organized, and honest about the internal structure of the business

 - Contains information regarding the assignment of all intellectual property (IP) associated with the business.
-This prevents anyone from absconding with mission-critical IP if they decide to suddenly leave the business.
+This prevents anyone from absconding with mission-critical IP if they suddenly decide to leave the company.

 - Established rules for an exit strategy if another entity presents an offer to buy the business.
 A founders’ agreement should address things like succession, rights of first refusal, and accelerated vesting.